DFE-Digital/fh-shared-kernel/src/familyhubs-frontend/README.md

 # possible ToDos

-* support opening footer links in new tab

-* chrome/.net seems to get confused by asp-append-version. it doesn't seem to pick up that the file's changed and fetches the correct file, but also picks stuff up from cache. find a solution
+* chrome/.net sometimes seems to get confused by asp-append-version. it doesn't seem to pick up that the file's changed and fetches the correct file, but also picks stuff up from cache. find a solution
     <script src="~/js/app.js" asp-append-version="true"></script>
-    or is it an isue with the map file?
+    or is it an issue with the map file?

 * add _viewstart to rcl?